mdmmt05/Arduino_TFT_simulator/README.md

 ## 🎮 Controls

 - **ESC** or **Close Window**: Exit simulator
-- Window shows display at 1:1 scale (no upscaling)
+- Window shows display at 1:1 scale (no upscaling by default)

 ---